RH-ISAC/intel-integrations/misp/splunk/README.md

 token = <ENTER AUTH TOKEN HERE>
 headers = <SPLUNK HEADERS>
 ```
 The `base_url` field will be the hostname of your splunk instance, followed by the port you have exposed (similar to the example text above).
 The `token` field should contain the splunk access token that you have created, that has the permissions to write IOCs.
-Lastly the `headers` field can be used if your splunk instance required additional headers.

 # Documentation/Reference
 ## PyMISP - Python Library to access MISP
 1. Documentation: https://pymisp.readthedocs.io